mrinal1224/Assignment-HappilyUnmarried/README.md

 type npm start after installation is completed and run the project on your local machine (or if you use yarn follow their methods)

-# Issue with the provided catlouge API-
-The Api call to Essential Products list does not work It didnt fetch any data to display.